 Electricity looks pretty clean, right?
 You flip a switch and a light goes on.
 What’s so messy about that?
-Well, it’s the making of electricity that can create pollution.
-About 15 percent of TVA’s power is generated by the burning of coal.
-When coal burns, potentially dangerous chemicals like sulfur dioxide (SO2) and nitrogen oxides (NOx) are released into the air.
+Well, some of the ways electricity is made can create pollution.
+For example, electricity can be made by burning coal.
+When coal burns, chemicals like sulfur dioxide (SO2) and nitrogen oxides (NOx) are released into the air.
 (Read information from the U.S. Environmental Protection Agency about air quality.)

 To clean up the air while still providing everyone in the Tennessee Valley with electric power, TVA uses some pretty complex, expensive equipment.

-So far TVA has spent around $6 billion to control the release, or “emission,” of chemicals from its coal-burning power plants.
+TVA has spent billions of dollars to control the release, or “emission,” of chemicals from its coal-burning power plants.
 Here’s what it’s doing:

 Making electricity is a bit like creating a huge science project for school.
 You get all these materials together and mix them up to make something incredible, and then your mom gets on you to clean up the mess you’ve made in the kitchen.